sigproc-classrooms/sf2_competition_template/README.md

 # SF2 Competition entry

-This is a template repository for your competition entry.
+`sf2_competition_template` is a template repository for your competition entry.
 Your repository must provide the three functions within the `competition` module:

 * `header_bits`